-Participation in the EPSP is limited to the Corporation's directors and eligible full-time employees of the Corporation and any affiliated entity which has adopted the EPSP (collectively, the "Members").
+Participation in the LTIP is limited to the Corporation's directors and eligible full-time employees of the Corporation and any affiliated entity which has adopted the LTIP (collectively, the "Members").
 The Corporation and such affiliated entities are collectively referred to as the "Participating Entities".

-The selection of Members (other than the Corporation's directors, who are deemed to be Members under the EPSP) and the specific terms of any benefits granted to a Member, including the number of EPSP Shares, vesting schedule and timing of distributions (after discharge of debt owing in respect of EPSP Shares) in cash or Common Shares will be determined by the Compensation Committee or the general partner or other controlling person of a Participating Entity, as applicable.
-Management of the Corporation is responsible for administering the EPSP.
+The selection of Members (other than the Corporation's directors, who are deemed to be Members under the LTIP) and the specific terms of any benefits granted to a Member, including the number of LTIP Shares, vesting schedule and timing of distributions (after discharge of debt owing in respect of LTIP Shares) in cash or Common Shares will be determined by the Compensation Committee or the general partner or other controlling person of a Participating Entity, as applicable.
+Management of the Corporation is responsible for administering the LTIP.

-Pursuant to the EPSP, Common Shares may be purchased in the open market or from a third party by the independent trustee(s) under the EPSP (the "Trustee") and the Common Shares so purchased shall be designated for the account of the particular Member in accordance with the Corporation's written direction.
-The Member shall have no interest in nor entitlement to such Common Shares until such time as the Common Shares have been distributed to him or her or disposed of by the EPSP, in accordance with the terms of the EPSP and the Member's applicable employment or other contract entitling him or her to benefits under the EPSP (the "Members' Contract").
-All or a part of the EPSP Shares in a Member's account will vest in the Member from time to time in accordance with the Member's Contract.
-From time to time the Trustee will, upon written direction from the Corporation, allocate to the Member the contributions, profits, capital gains and capital losses incurred, realized, received or accrued in respect of the vested EPSP Shares in the Member's account.
-Subject to the terms of the Members' Contract and the Income Tax Act (Canada) ("Tax Act"), distributions of allocated cash or EPSP Shares, may be made to the Member at any time upon the written direction of the Corporation provided that the Trustee shall distribute only the net amount available for distribution to the Member and only upon the discharge of any debt owing by the EPSP trust in respect of the EPSP Shares at the time of distribution.
+Pursuant to the LTIP, Common Shares may be purchased in the open market or from a third party by the independent trustee(s) under the LTIP (the "Trustee") and the Common Shares so purchased shall be designated for the account of the particular Member in accordance with the Corporation's written direction.
+The Member shall have no interest in nor entitlement to such Common Shares until such time as the Common Shares have been distributed to him or her or disposed of by the LTIP, in accordance with the terms of the LTIP and the Member's applicable employment or other contract entitling him or her to benefits under the LTIP (the "Members' Contract").
+All or a part of the LTIP Shares in a Member's account will vest in the Member from time to time in accordance with the Member's Contract.
+From time to time the Trustee will, upon written direction from the Corporation, allocate to the Member the contributions, profits, capital gains and capital losses incurred, realized, received or accrued in respect of the vested LTIP Shares in the Member's account.
+Subject to the terms of the Member' Contract and the Income Tax Act (Canada) ("Tax Act"), distributions of allocated cash or LTIP Shares, may be made to the Member at any time upon the written direction of the Corporation provided that the Trustee shall distribute only the net amount available for distribution.
 Any applicable taxes or interest shall be the sole responsibility of the Members.

-In the event that a Member's employment with a Participating Entity is terminated for cause or, if the Member's Contract provides for forfeiture as a result of the Member resigning employment to provide services to a competitor, all EPSP Shares unvested, vested and allocated to the Member under the EPSP shall be forfeited and the amounts thereof shall be reallocated to the other Members of the EPSP at the end of the taxation year of the EPSP trust as the Corporation shall direct.
+In the event that a Member's employment with a Participating Entity is terminated for cause or, if the Member's Contract provides for forfeiture as a result of the Member resigning employment to provide services to a competitor, all LTIP Shares unvested, vested and allocated to the Member under the LTIP shall be forfeited and the amounts thereof shall be reallocated to the other Members of the LTIP at the end of the taxation year of the LTIP trust as the Corporation shall direct.